renish47/windows95_portfolio/README.md

 - React: A JavaScript library for building user interfaces.
 - Tailwind CSS: A utility-first CSS framework.
 - Vite: A fast development build tool.
+- Framer Motion: A production-ready motion library for React.

 ## Getting Started